 The second quarter in a three-quarter general biology series, this series is designed for life-science majors, for pre-professional students, and for students intending to take advanced courses in the biological sciences.
 Topics of study include: structure and function of biological molecules, structure and function of prokaryotic and eukaryotic cells, membrane transport, energetics and cell metabolism, cell communication, chromosome structure and replication, gene expression, cell division, classical genetics, and developmental genetics.
 Math/Science distribution requirement may not include more than 5 credits from BIOL& 211 and BIOL& 222 although graduation credit can be awarded for both.
 Related investigations take place in a three-hour lab period each week.
 NOTE: This majors' biology sequence may be taken in the following order: BIOL& 222, 223, and 221, with instructor's permission.
 Prerequisite: Successful completion of BIOL& 221 with a 2.0 or better and successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better, or instructor's permission.
-NOTE: Students taking only BIOL& 222 as an alternative to BIOL& 211 must have instructor permission and may satisfy the CHEM& 121 prerequisite with recent high school chemistry with a B or better.
-LS of study include: animal and plant anatomy, physiology, and development.
+NOTE: Students taking only BIOL& 222 as an alternative to BIOL& 211 must have instructor permission and may satisfy the

+CHEM& 121 prerequisite with recent high school chemistry with a B or better.
+LS

+BIOL& 223 Majors Organismal Phys 5 (38.5/33) The third quarter in a three-quarter general biology series, this series is designed for life-science majors, pre-professional students, and for students intending to take advanced courses in the biological sciences.
+Topics of study include: animal and plant anatomy, physiology, and development.
 Related investigations take place in a three-hour lab period each week.
 Prerequisite: Successful completion of BIOL& 222 with a 2.0 or better and successful completion of either CHEM& 121 or CHEM& 161 with a 2.0 or better, or instructor's permission LS